gleadell street studio

 Download the University Handbook

-The Gleadell Street area reflects Richmond’s diverse origins and histories, from pre-colonial Wurundjeri histories, to the working class and industrial ‘Struggletown’ period and, now, to its identity as a multicultural, thriving inner-city neighbourhood.
-Many know this street for its a weekly street market, which dates back to 1873.
-Residents of Richmond – old-time shoppers and the newcomers alike – continue to “meet at the market” and the immediate area has various other important amenities: two schools (the-new Richmond High School, opened in 2017, and the Lynall Hall Community School), a multicultural daycare centre, a recreation centre, a church and Citizen’s Park.
-Gleadell Street sits at the heart of the City of Yarra’s Civic Precinct plans and the City of Yarra is in the process of defining immediate (e.g. 2020-2021 budget year) design directions for the precinct.
+The Gleadell Street area reflects Richmond’s diverse origins and histories, from pre-colonial Wurundjeri histories to the working class and industrial ‘Struggletown’ period and, now, to its identity as a multicultural, thriving inner-city neighbourhood.
+Many know this street for its weekly street market, which dates back to 1873.
+Residents of Richmond – old-time shoppers and the newcomers alike – continue to “meet at the market”.

-This Studio will work with the Let’s Enhance Gleadell Street (LEGS) Association, Council and other key stakeholders to comprehensively understanding the ways people use the area and their aspirations for the long-term vision for the precinct.
-This would support and augment Council’s community engagement and design activities in 2020.
-The key objectives of the Studio are to:
+This Studio will work with the Let’s Enhance Gleadell Street (LEGS) Association and other community stakeholders to comprehensively understand the users' aspirations for the long-term vision for the precinct.

 How does this studio match PlaceAgency Objectives?